Chief of Surgical Specialties

 Dr. Nelson completed an internship at William Beaumont Army Medical Center and a residency in ophthalmology in San Antonio.
 She then served four years as an ophthalmologist at Martin Army Community Hospital in Fort Benning, Georgia.
 During this time, Dr. Nelson was promoted to the rank of major, named chief of ophthalmology, served with the American Board of Ophthalmology to set exam standards, and helped initiate a partnership with the Alabama Department of Veterans Affairs.
 Most recently, Dr. Nelson was inducted as a fellow of the American College of Surgeons and awarded the Army Meritorious Service Medal for eight years of exemplary active-duty military service.

-Erica Alvarez, M.D., is an instructor in the Department of Surgery.
+Erica Renee Alvarez, M.D., is an instructor in the Department of Surgery.
 She earned her M.D. from TTUHSC El Paso's own Paul L. Foster School of Medicine.
 Her speciality is ophthalmology with subspecialty training in medical retina and ocular oncology.

 Dr. Alvarez offers her expertise in treating cancers of the eye, including primary vitreoretinal lymphoma, uveal melanoma, conjunctival melanoma, leukemic retinopathy, ocular side effects of cancer treatments, as well as metastatic diseases to the eye.
 She is trained in the latest techniques for treatment, including intraoperative and in-office intravitreal chemotherapy injections.
 She is proficient in the placement of brachy radiation therapy plaques and transpupillary thermotherapy for treatment of uveal melanoma.
 She offers fine-needle aspiration biopsies, and transcleral biopsies for identification of tumor genetic markers and overall prognostication.
 For larger tumors, she is competent in surgical removal via enucleation.
 She has worked with radiation oncology and is competent in following patients as they receive external beam radiation for treatment of metastatic lesions, as well as cancers such as diffuse B-cell lymphoma.